tanvird3/covidviz19/README.md

 # Covid-19 Data Visualization
-This app is a replica of my Covid-19 Data Visualizer but this time the app has been deployed in Heroku.
+This app is a replica of my Covid-19 Data Visualizer, but this time the app has been deployed on Heroku.